carbon-footprint/carbon-footprint.github.io/references.md

 ## Car

-Our model for an automobile is a 2012 Mazda 2.
+Our model for a car is a 2012 Mazda 2.
 * The car has a maximum of five passengers [[ref.]](https://en.wikipedia.org/wiki/Mazda_Demio#Third_generation_(DE;_2007%E2%80%932014))
 * The car uses 4.8 L of petrol per 100 km when driving on a freeway